 The genes with the greatest number of copies across the species were identified.
 Many of these contained multiple copies of the gene from the lion but no copies in any other species.
 When the transcript IDs were searched on Ensembl, they were listed as protein coding “novel lion transcripts”, but the transcripts appear to be transposable elements rather than protein coding genes, suggesting erroneous annotation.
 Therefore, the lion was also removed from initial analyses.

 In addition to missing genes, some HOX genes had been split into more than one tree by GSTF.
 By aligning the sequences of the genes together alongside Ensembl annotations of the genes where available, it was identified that exons present in Ensembl annotations were missing from the Zoonomia annotations, resulting in low sequence identity matches.
-This suggests that the Zoonomia annotations are not the best quality, so investigation ***is being undertaken*** [check?] to solve this issue.
+This suggests that the Zoonomia annotations are not the best quality, curation of the annotations is currently ongoing to solve this issue.

 Future work